Leah McSweeney Spotted Filming Intro Scene For ‘RHONY’ Season 12, Gives Details About Her ‘Vibe’

 Leah McSweeney was seen filming her intro scene for the upcoming 12th season of The Real Housewives of New York City earlier this week.

-Ahead of the series’ yet-to-be announced premiere, the newest member of the series, who was confirmed as a new addition in November at the first-ever BravoCon fan convention in New York City, took to her Instagram page to share a video of herself filming with a green screen behind her while wearing a red Herve Leger dress with her hair down.
+Ahead of the series’ yet-to-be announced premiere, the newest member of the show, who was confirmed as a new addition in November at the first-ever BravoCon fan convention in New York City, took to her Instagram page to share a video of herself filming with a green screen behind her while wearing a red Herve Leger dress with her hair down.

 “Yes I wore [Herve Leger] and played [Cardi B] while filming my intro [because] it is a f**kin vibe!”
 McSweeney wrote in the caption of her since deleted post, via a screenshot shared by Bravoholic on January 28.